Is Email Still Relevant?

-While it’s an attractive communications channel because it’s universally accepted, cheap and flexible, not long ago, email got a bad rap because of overuse.
-It became ubiquitous and easy to ignore (spam didn’t help).
-Anti-spam regulations and respect for customers now makes spamming practices less popular.
+Email is an attractive communications channel because it’s universally accepted, cheap, and flexible, but it can be abused and overused.
+It’s also ubiquitous and easy to ignore.
+(Spam doesn’t help.)
+With that said, anti-spam regulations and respect for customers now make spamming practices less popular.
 Given that email has become commonplace and can sometimes be overly repetitive, even developers respond well to direct email, according to the 2020 Developer Marketing Survey by Evans Data Corporation.

 Eblasts, Newsletters, and Blogs

-Email marketing and advertising includes short, one-off announcements like eblasts, regular communications such as newsletters and blogs that arrive via email.
-Newsletters and blogs offer longer-form content, which engages the developer more deeply than a basic email or eblast.
-Sponsored newsletters enable marketers to engage with an established developer community in a variety of ways, including building brand awareness and using sponsored content to move the developer along the developer’s journey.
+Email marketing can vary in form from short, one-off announcements, like eblasts, to regular longer-form communications such as newsletters and blogs that arrive via email.
+Newsletters and blogs engage the developer more deeply than basic email or one-off email promotions.
+Sponsored newsletters, specifically, enable marketers to engage with an established developer community in a variety of ways, including building brand awareness, and using sponsored content to move a developer along the developer’s journey.

 Combine Brand Awareness and Activation Ads

-Newsletters are a trusted form of communication within the developer community, because developers trust publishers based on the publishers’ reputation and content.
+Newsletters are a trusted form of communication within the developer community because developers trust publishers based on reputation and content.
 This works in advertisers’ favor, because publishers need brands which align with the professional interests of their customer base.
-While a sponsorship or banner ad placement can generate interest, embedding an ad placement with a link to sign up for a white paper, podcast, webinar series, or a download of trial software is a novel and effective approach to advertising within a newsletter or blog.
-This tactic will leverage the subscription base of the email with an expanded message and a means to capture customer information.
+While a sponsorship or banner ad placement can generate interest, embedding an ad with a link to sign up for a white paper, podcast, webinar series, or a download of trial software is a novel and effective approach to advertising within a newsletter or blog.
+This tactic will leverage an email subscription base with an expanded message and a means to capture customer information.

 Target, Engage, Track, Improve

 A big advantage of using email marketing in any of its forms is that audience engagement is easy to track using standard digital analytics tools.
 While they rarely tell the full story, you can gain insight into campaign effectiveness from email opens, link click-throughs, and sign-ups.
 Periodically cleaning or segmenting your mailing list based on your target audience’s engagement, demographics, areas of interest, motivations, challenges, and your solutions or product offerings is a critical way to improve the quality of your impressions or leads.

 Developers need your products and services to help them solve their problems and make their jobs easier, and email is a proven and cost-effective method of reaching the developer community.
 For more information, check out the Advertising Guide from the experts at DeveloperMedia.